OfficeDev/office-js-docs-pr/excel/build-your-first-excel-add-in.md

 ### Try it out

 1. The simplest way to deploy and test your add-in is to copy the files to a network share.
 To do this, follow these steps:
-	1. Create a folder on a network share and copy all the files (for example, \\MyShare\QuarterlySalesReport).
+	1. Create a folder on a network share (for example, \\MyShare\QuarterlySalesReport) and copy all the files.
 	2. Edit the <SourceLocation> element of the manifest file so that it points to the share location for the .html page from step 1.
 	3. Then copy the manifest (QuarterlySalesReportManifest.xml) to a network share (for example, \\MyShare\MyManifests).
 	4. Then add the share location that contains the manifest as a trusted app catalog in Excel.
 To do this, follow these steps: